Dysmenorrhea: Epidemiology

 Dysmenorrhea is one of the most common gynecological problems, regardless of age or race.
 It is one of the most frequently identified causes of pelvic pain in those who menstruate.
 Dysmenorrhea is estimated to affect between 50% and 90% of female adolescents and women of reproductive age.
 Another report states that estimates can vary between 16% and 91% of surveyed individuals, with severe pain observed in 2% to 29% of menstruating individuals.
 Reports of dysmenorrhea are greatest among individuals in their late teens and 20s, with reports usually declining with age.
 The prevalence in adolescent females has been reported to be 67.2% by one study and 90% by another.
 It has been stated that there is no significant difference in prevalence or incidence between races, although one study of Hispanic adolescent females indicated an elevated prevalence and impact in this group.
 Another study indicated that dysmenorrhea was present in 36.4% of participants, and was significantly associated with lower age and lower parity.
 Childbearing is said to relieve dysmenorrhea, but this does not always occur.
 One study indicated that in nulliparous individuals with primary dysmenorrhea, the severity of menstrual pain decreased significantly after age 40.

 A survey in Norway showed that 14 percent of females between the ages of 20 and 35 experience symptoms so severe that they stay home from school or work.
 Among adolescent girls, dysmenorrhea is the leading cause of recurrent short-term school absence.

-A study from India conducted by Dr RimJhim Kumari found that painful menstruation affected 66.7% of adolescent girls studied, of which 27% sought medical advice from a doctor.
+A study from India conducted by Dr RimJhim Kumari found that painful menstruation affected 66.7% of adolescent girls studied, of whom 27% sought medical advice from a doctor.